rmrmrmr/Leaderboard/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to the Microverse program!
-- Inspiration
-- etc

 ## 📝 License